 Statement of Policy

-Purpose and Scope.
 The Federal Deposit Insurance Corporation is committed to continually improving the quality of its regulations and policies, to minimizing regulatory burdens on the public and the banking industry, and generally to ensuring that its regulations and policies achieve legislative goals effectively and efficiently.
 The purpose of this statement of policy (Policy) is to establish basic principles which guide the FDIC's promulgation and review of regulations and written statements of policy.
-The scope of this Policy is limited to regulations and written statements of policy issued by the Board of Directors of the FDIC.
+This Policy applies to regulations and written statements of policy issued by the Board of Directors of the FDIC.

-Regulations and policies should be clearly and understandably written.
-The Board seeks to make its regulations and statements of policy as clear and as understandable as possible to those persons who are affected by them.
-In developing or reviewing existing regulations and statements of policy, the Board considers the document's organizational structure as well as the specific language used; both are important components to achieving a clear and useful statement.
+Regulations and policies should be clearly, understandably, and concisely written.
+The FDIC seeks to make its regulations and statements of policy as clear and as understandable as possible to those persons who are affected by them.
+In developing or reviewing existing regulations and statements of policy, the FDIC considers the document's organizational structure, as well as the specific language used and the target audience; all are important components to achieving a clear and useful statement.

-The public should have a meaningful opportunity to participate in the rulemaking process.
-The Board seeks to improve its regulations and statement of policy during the development phase.
+The public should have a meaningful opportunity to participate in an open and transparent rulemaking process.
+The FDIC encourages public participation in the rulemaking process.
 Whether a new regulation is being promulgated or an existing one revised, the Board gives careful consideration to the implications of its actions as public policy.
-Public participation in the rulemaking process is an opportunity for the Board to hear directly from affected members of the public with important experience and thoughtful insights related to the pertinent issues.
+Public participation in the rulemaking process is an opportunity for the Board to hear directly from affected members of the public with important experience and insights related to the pertinent issues.
+As part of this, the FDIC recognizes the importance of providing adequate time for the public comment process and thus, generally provides a 60-day comment period.
+Under appropriate circumstances, the FDIC may provide a longer comment period and, occasionally, as permitted by the Administrative Procedure Act (APA), a shorter comment period if quicker action is needed.
 A person or organization may petition the Board for the issuance, amendment, or repeal of any regulation or policy by submitting a written petition to the Executive Secretary of the FDIC.
 The petition should include a complete and concise statement of the petitioner's interest in the subject matter and the reasons why the petition should be granted.

-All rulemaking is carried out in accordance with the APA, by which the Board provides the public with notices of proposed rulemaking and opportunities to submit comments on the proposals.
-The Board will often seek public comment on proposed statements of policy as well.
-All comments and proposed alternatives received during the comment period are considered prior to the issuance of a final rule or statement of policy.
+All rulemaking is carried out in accordance with the APA (as well as other applicable law1 ), and the Board provides the public with notices of proposed rulemaking and opportunities to submit comments on the proposals.
+The Board also may seek public comment on proposed statements of policy as well.
+All comments and proposed alternatives received during the comment period are carefully considered prior to the issuance of a final rule or statement of policy.
 The Board takes final action on proposed regulations and policies as promptly as circumstances allow.
-If a significant period of time elapses following the publication of a proposed rule or policy without final action, the Board will consider withdrawing the proposal or republishing it for comment.
+If a significant period of time elapses following the publication of a proposed rule or statement of policy without final action, the Board will consider withdrawing the proposal or republishing it for comment.
 If the Board decides to reconsider a proposed regulation or statement of policy that has been withdrawn, it will begin the rulemaking or policy development process anew.

-Common statutory and supervisory requirements should be implemented by the Federal financial institutions regulators in a uniform way.
-The FDIC has many statutory and supervisory requirements that are common to the Board of Governors of the Federal Reserve System, the Office of the Comptroller of the Currency, the Office of Thrift Supervision, and/or the National Credit Union Administration.
+Common or overlapping statutory and supervisory requirements should be implemented by the Federal financial institutions regulators in a coordinated way.
+The FDIC has many statutory and supervisory requirements that are common to the Board of Governors of the Federal Reserve System and the Office of the Comptroller of the Currency, and some are common to the Consumer Financial Protection Bureau, and/or the National Credit Union Administration.
 The more uniform the Federal financial institutions regulators can be in their regulations, policies and approaches to supervision, the easier it will be for the industry and the public to comply with the regulators' requirements.
 The FDIC is a member of the Federal Financial Institutions Examination Council (FFIEC) and works with the other federal financial institutions regulators through the FFIEC to make uniform those regulations and policies that implement common statutory or supervisory policies.

-Regulations and statements of policy should be reviewed periodically.
-To ensure that the FDIC's regulations and written statements of policy are current, effective, efficient and continue to meet the principles set forth in this Policy, the FDIC will periodically undertake a review of each regulation and statement of policy.
-The Executive Secretary of the FDIC will, consistent with applicable laws and in coordination with other financial institutions regulators, establish a schedule and procedures for the reviews.
 Factors to be considered in determining whether a regulation or written policy should be revised or eliminated include: the continued need for the regulation or policy; opportunities to simplify or clarify the regulation or policy; the need to eliminate duplicative and inconsistent regulations and policies; and the extent to which technology, economic conditions, and other factors have changed in the area affected by the regulation or policy.
-The result of this review will be a specific decision for each regulation and statement of policy to either revise, rescind or retain the issuance in its then-current form.
-The principles of regulation and statement of policy development, as articulated at the beginning of this Policy, will apply to the periodic reviews as well.
+The result of this review will be a specific decision for each regulation and statement of policy to retain, revise, or rescind it.
+The principles of regulation and statement of policy development, as articulated in this Policy, will apply to the periodic reviews as well.